 When you are in Auburntown, you'll notice that it is more blue-collar than most other communities in America.
 35.67% of Auburntown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Auburntown is a town of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Auburntown who work in office and administrative support (15.79%), teaching (9.36%), and business and financial occupations (7.02%).

-Auburntown’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Auburntown’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 One downside of living in Auburntown, however, is that residents on average have to contend with a long commute, spending on average 39.45 minutes every day commuting to work.

-The citizens of Auburntown are slightly better educated than the national average of 21.84% for all cities and towns, with 22.75% of adults in Auburntown having a bachelor's degree or advanced degree.
+The education level of Auburntown citizens is a little higher than the average for US cities and towns: 22.75% of adults in Auburntown have at least a bachelor's degree.

 The per capita income in Auburntown in 2022 was $32,102, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
 This equates to an annual income of $128,408 for a family of four.
 However, Auburntown contains both very wealthy and poor people as well.